etodanik/veinjs/README.md

 - *Performance* - Our minions at jsperf.com tell us that injecting CSS rules for a vast number of elements is VERY fast, check it out for yourself: http://jsperf.com/inject-vs-apply/2

+- *Media Query Support* - You can inject media queries and work responsive magic with veinjs dynamically.

 # How do I use veinjs?

 ## Step 1 - Include your Javascript